EthicalZebra/EthicalZebra/README.md

-- 👋 Hi, I’m Clarice aka @EthicalZebra
+- 👋 Hi, I’m Clarice
-- 👀 I’m interested in all things data
+- 👀 I’m interested in data
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently refreshing SQL & Python skills/logic
 - 💞️ I’m looking to collaborate on anything that challenges me to learn and grow
-- 📫 How to reach me: ethical.zebra@gmail.com

 <!---
 EthicalZebra/EthicalZebra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.